shivavamsi/kata-09/README.md

 ## Description:

-- Refer [CodeKata](http://codekata.com/kata/kata09-back-to-the-checkout/) for complete Problem Description
+- Refer [CodeKata](http://codekata.com/kata/kata09-back-to-the-checkout/) for the complete Problem Description
 - Summary of problem

   - Individual letters of the alphabet (A, B, C, and so on) are used to identify goods/items in a store.